 - Hardy to USDA Zone 5 Native range extends from Alaska south to Washngton, Oregon and into to northern California, and east to Montana.
 It is one of the four native "cedars" (so-called) in Oregon.
-For a comparison of the most common three "cedars" see Three "cedar" species native to Oregon
+For a comparison of the four native "cedars" see Four "cedar" species native to Oregon

 - Western Red Cedar has been called the "corner stone of northwest coast Indian culture".
 Its wood is easily split and rot resistant and was used to make important cultural items including, dugout canoes, paddles, house planks, baskets, spears, arrow shafts, and many other implements.
 The bark was stripped from trees in the spring, hung up to dry, and then beaten until it separated into layers ready for making baskets, ropes, and mates.
 Red Cedar was considered an excellent fuel, especially for drying fish, because it burns with little smoke (Pojar and MacKinnon, 1994).

 Some of the available cultivars of Thuja plicata include:

 - ‘Atrovirens’ - typical habit, foliage green throughout the year; originated in Worcester, England about 1874

 - 'Can Can' - semi-dwarf tree, dense, upright habit, dark green foliage with golden-white tips